Fortifying the future of food

 That’s where the wider UBC community comes in.

 In addition to traditional research in wet labs, UBC’s campuses serve as “living labs” where students and faculty can pilot sustainable solutions.
-John Madden, Director of Sustainability and Engineering at UBC, is optimistic about the impact these projects can have beyond UBC.
-He shares why in the short video below.
+John Madden, Director of Sustainability and Engineering at UBC, is optimistic about the impact these efforts can have beyond UBC.

 The research projects led by Ramankutty, Pratap-Singh, and Madden are just three examples of how the UBC community is working to build more sustainable food systems.
 To future-proof a multi-faceted system so integral to our lives, the solution will need to come from many angles — from mitigating the environmental impact of farming to revitalizing Indigenous food systems to making food more affordable by fortifying the supply chain.
 It’s a community effort, and the UBC community is rising to the challenge.